AndrewTBurks/jupyterlab_sage2/README.md

 ## Extension

-The goal of this extension is to use [SAGE2](http://sage2.sagecommons.org/) with [JupyterLab](https://github.com/jupyterlab) to integrate existing data science workflows into the collaborative software
+The goal of this extension is to use [SAGE2](http://sage2.sagecommons.org/) with [JupyterLab](https://github.com/jupyterlab) to integrate existing data science workflows into the collaborative software.

 This extension to JupyterLab allows a user to simultaneously connect to multiple SAGE2 servers and share JupyterLab content with SAGE2, including:
 * Notebooks